Pete: I am curious as to how you predict a flood date of 2900 BC.

 Paul: From a biblical perspective - I take the length of time between important events, we can then avoid problem areas like adding up the Kings or Judges’ timelines, which may overlap with co-regencies and other factors.

-The 2,900 BC date for the archaeological geological flood deposits in Mesopotamia work out if we use the Septuagint.
-So we find that the Septuagint and Archaeology are in agreement.
+The 2,900 BC date for the geological flood deposits in Mesopotamia agree with the Bible if we use the Septuagint.
+So we find that the Septuagint and archaeology concur.

 Pete: In response to your conclusion about the 430 years in Egypt beginning instead at the time of Abraham's promise, here is what Exodus 12:40 says,